 - 07787 538267

 The Equality Act requires reasonable adjustments to be made to support disabled people, including providing information in an accessible format.
 The Accessible Information Standard (AIS) puts a legal requirement on all health and social care providers to provide information in people’s preferred format.
 People’s rights under this legislation must be upheld, even in these unprecedented times.

 We welcome that the majority of audio public health messaging currently available is subtitled, though this isn’t always the case.
 A large proportion of current public health messaging also remains inaccessible to British Sign Language (BSL) users.
 For many of those whose first language is BSL, reading written English can be difficult.
 Critical information on the GOV.UK website for example, including information on testing, is not accessible.
 In addition, the Government has been slow to develop BSL versions of vital mailings sent to the public, such as the shielding letter and subsequent mailings to the shielding group.
 Information in relation to local lockdowns has also been largely inaccessible.

-There also needs to be further clarity on the accessibility of the Government’s Test and Trace programme, we were made aware that the Test and Trace information line had been made available via video relay, however, this information was not on any Government web page or any Government resource.
-We did a poll to ask whether BSL users were aware of this access option and 94% said they were not.
+There also needs to be further clarity on the accessibility of the Government’s Test and Trace programme.
+We were made aware that the Test and Trace information line had been made available via video relay, however, this information was not available on any Government web page or any Government resource.
+We did a poll to ask whether BSL users were aware of this access option, a huge 94% said they were not.
 In light of this, the Government has begun advertising the availability of video relay, which is very welcome.
 It remains unclear, however, if or when the App will be made accessible to BSL users.

 We, along with other leading disability charities, wrote to the Prime Minister calling for urgent action in this area.
 We are very pleased that as a result of this, a named senior lead has now been identified to lead work on accessible Government communications.
 On the request of the new lead, again in conjunction with other disability charities, we have produced a ‘shopping list’ of accessibility requirements for broadcasting, social media, websites, mailings, contact methods and apps.

 The Government should work with the disability sector to ensure accessibility is built into all public health communications from the outset.